 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Airport Authority Hong Kong (AAHK) reported total carbon emissions of approximately 110,000,000 kg CO2e, comprising 1,180,000 kg CO2e from Scope 1 emissions (including mobile combustion at 1,180,000 kg CO2e, fugitive emissions at 700,000 kg CO2e, and stationary combustion at 120,000 kg CO2e) and 109,200,000 kg CO2e from Scope 2 emissions (purchased electricity).
-AAHK is committed to significant climate action, aiming for a 55% reduction in absolute emissions by 2035, using 2018 as the baseline year.
-This long-term target reflects their dedication to sustainability and aligns with global climate initiatives.
-The emissions data is not cascaded from any parent organization, indicating that AAHK independently reports its carbon footprint.
-The authority has not disclosed any Scope 3 emissions data, focusing primarily on direct and indirect emissions from its operations.
-Overall, AAHK's proactive approach to reducing carbon emissions demonstrates its commitment to environmental stewardship and sustainable airport operations in Hong Kong.
+In 2023, the Airport Authority Hong Kong (AAHK) reported total carbon emissions of approximately 110,000,000 kg CO2e, comprising 1,180,000 kg CO2e from Scope 1 emissions (including mobile combustion, fugitive emissions, and stationary combustion) and 109,200,000 kg CO2e from Scope 2 emissions (purchased electricity).
+This marks a significant reduction from 2022, where total emissions were about 95,000,000 kg CO2e, with Scope 1 emissions at 1,370,000 kg CO2e and Scope 2 emissions at 94,900,000 kg CO2e.
+AAHK has set an ambitious target to achieve a 55% reduction in absolute emissions by 2035, using 2018 as the baseline year.
+This long-term commitment reflects AAHK's dedication to sustainability and aligns with global climate initiatives.
+The authority has not disclosed any Scope 3 emissions data, indicating a focus on direct and indirect emissions from its operations.
+Overall, AAHK's climate commitments and reduction targets demonstrate a proactive approach to mitigating climate impact, contributing to a more sustainable future for Hong Kong's aviation sector.

 Access structured emissions data, company-specific emission factors, and source documents